RoyTheunissen/Value-Graphing/README.md

 ```

 ### Manifest
-You can also install via git URL by adding this entry in your **manifest.json**
+You can also install via git URL by adding this entry in your **manifest.json** (make sure to end with a comma if you're adding this at the top)
 ```
 "com.roytheunissen.value-graphing": "https://github.com/RoyTheunissen/Value-Graphing"
 ```

 ### Unity Package Manager
-From Window->Package Manager, click on the + sign and Add from git
+From Window->Package Manager, click on the + sign and Add from git:
 ```
 https://github.com/RoyTheunissen/Value-Graphing.git
 ```